codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 * Unable to add Hybrid Runner and run builds in Version 2.0.1.
 * Pipeline trigger for BitBucket server does not fire on commit.
 * Creating a Git trigger for a repo name containing spaces fails with error: `Failed to create trigger...fails to match the required pattern...`.
+* “Internal server error” displayed when creating a pipeline with project-level permissions though pipeline is created.
 * Discrepancy in list of builds returned when running `GET {{baseUrl/workflow?pipeline=[pipeline-id]}}` query.
 * Composition stops randomly with error: `Could not get status for container <container-name>`.
 * Image enrichment with GitHub Actions fails with message: `EventSourceError: Request-URI Too Large`.